-At the top of the slope the phone went again.
-It was done, the voice said — the other side had not given an inch the whole way.
-How.
+At the top of the slope the phone went again—the same line.
+It had gone through, the voice said—the other side had not given an inch the whole way—and asked how he had managed it.

 “Being there was enough.”